Bananattack/fig.js/readme.md

     }

-The result of reader is a GifImage object,
+The result of reader is a GifImage object, or `null` on failure.
+The `onerror` callback of the GifReader can be provided for better diagnostics.
+This API uses error callbacks rather than exceptions to work more easily with asynchronous use.

-Note that unlike with `fig.load(...)`, directly using GifReader will not call renderFrames() on the returned object.
+Note that unlike with `fig.load(...)`, the GifReader returns a single raw GifImage on success.
+Directly using GifReader will not call `renderFrames()` on the returned object.

 ### fig.GifImage